oryoruk/oryoruk.github.io/README.md

   4. Survey options for having a single dynamic page for all content
     - Jeykll on GitHub
     - WordPress on private hosting (how will I maintain it through the dashbord, is it possible through GitHub?)
-  5. Migrate blog and static page a into the new dynamic one
+  5. Migrate entire blogger blog content and static page into the new dynamic one

 #### To Do
 - ~~Register domain name~~